Elizabeth Lake (Los Angeles County, California): Education

 In 1869, the Los Angeles County Board of Supervisors designated the Elizabeth Lake School District to serve the area, which had the only established school between Los Angeles and Bakersfield.
 Land for the school was donated by Samuel and Almeda Frakes from their ranch lands.
 Children from the Lake Hughes, Elizabeth Lake, and Green Valley areas are still served by this school district.
 The 1869 wooden schoolhouse lasted until it was replaced by an adobe structure in the early 1930s, located on the east side of Elizabeth Lake Road, ¼ mile north of Andrada Corner at the intersection of San Francisquito and Elizabeth Lake Roads.

-Lake Hughes

-In 1924, Judge Hughes renamed the sag pond to the west of Elizabeth Lake to Lake Hughes, and created a recreational resort area around it.